ionut1993255/travel-list-v1/README.md

 This `React` application offers a seamless experience for managing your travel packing list.
 With a blend of cutting-edge technologies and user-friendly design, organizing your trip essentials has never been easier.

+## Installation Guide

+1. Install dependencies using `yarn install`.
+2. Run the frontend development server using `yarn start`.
+3. Open your browser and navigate to <a href="http://localhost:3000">`http://localhost:3000`<a/> to view the application.

 ## Key Features

 - **Efficient State Management**: By harnessing the power of `Context API` alongside `useReducer`, `useState` and `useEffect`, the app ensures smooth and efficient state handling, allowing you to focus on your travel preparations without hassle.